jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

     Function to use for automatic indentation.

+### The Backspace Key

+When `DEL` or `<backspace>` (`markdown-outdent-or-delete`) is pressed at the beginning of the non-whitespace portion of a line, text will be outdented similarly, but in the opposite direction as indentation.

 ### The Return Key

 When the point is at the end of a (potentially nested) list item, code block, etc. and you press `RET` (`markdown-enter-key`), what happens next depends on the value of `markdown-indent-on-enter`.
+As an example, consider the following nested list.

 {lang="text}
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~